 If you want a redder color, you can use apple cider vinegar instead of white vinegar.
 You’ll need to lightly sand after 24 hours as these two steps raise the grain of the wood.

-I used this stain called “Kona” for this project.
-Be sure to follow the instructions on the container to apply the stain.
+Follow the instructions on the container of Kona stain.
 This stain dries quickly, so only leave the stain on for the recommended 1-2 minutes.

 Love your technique – that is a great idea!
 I love Rust-Oleum stains (I use them on a regular basis) and Kona is my favorite!